-Charlotte was an enslaved seamstress at Mount Vernon who sometimes worked in the mansion.
-Charlotte was also likely married to another Mount Vernon slave, Austin.
-Both Charlotte and Austin were around the same age, and given Austin's job as a waiter, he and his family would live near the mansion.
-Surviving correspondence indicates that Charlotte and her children lived "in the yard" near the mansion.1
+Charlotte was an enslaved seamstress at Mount Vernon who sometimes worked in the Mansion.
+Charlotte was also likely married to Austin, who was also enslaved at Mount Vernon.
+He worked as a waiter.
+Both Charlotte and Austin were around the same age and lived on Mansion House Farm based on their job placements.
+Surviving correspondence indicates that Charlotte and her children lived "in the yard" near the Mansion.1

-Charlotte appears in the historical record in a handful of locations, giving insight into some aspects of her life as a slave at Mount Vernon.
-Based on information contained in the 1786 and 1799 Mount Vernon slave lists, Charlotte had at least five children: Billy (born around 1782), Timothy (born in 1785), and three daughters, Elvey, Jenny, and Eliza, for whom no ages were given on the 1799 list.2 As the children of a female dower slave none of Charlotte's children would have been freed upon George Washington's death.
-Instead they would have been divided among the four grandchildren of Martha Washington.
+Charlotte appears in the historical record in a handful of locations, giving insight into some aspects of her life.
+Based on information contained in the 1786 and 1799 lists of enslaved people, Charlotte had at least five children: Billy (born around 1782), Timothy (born in 1785), and three daughters, Elvey, Jenny, and Eliza, for whom no ages were given on the 1799 list.2 As the children of a women owned by the estate of Martha Washington's first husband, Daniel Parke Custis, neither Charlotte nor her children were freed by George Washington's will.
+Instead, they were divided among the four grandchildren of Martha Washington.

-In farm manager Anthony Whiting's weekly report to George Washington on January 16, 1793, he informed his employer that following a disagreement with Charlotte he had whipped her with a hickory switch.
-Two days later the gardener's wife, who was supervising the seamstresses in Mrs. Washington's absence, reported to Whiting that she had sent some work to Charlotte that she refused to do.
+In Farm Manager Anthony Whiting's weekly report to George Washington on January 16, 1793, he informed Washington that following a disagreement with Charlotte he had whipped her with a hickory switch.
+Two days later the gardener's wife, who was supervising the seamstresses in Mrs. Washington's absence, reported to Whiting that she had sent some work to Charlotte who refused to do.

 Whiting admitted that he then whipped Charlotte again and that she had not done any work since, "under a pretence of her finger receiving a blow & was Swelld."
 The overseer informed Washington that he was “determined to lower her Spirit or Skin her Back.”
 Charlotte was outraged by the treatment she received, stating that she had not been whipped for fourteen years.
 She threatened to talk to Martha Washington about these incidents, and the harshness of her punishment.
 In his response to Whiting, George Washington called the punishment “very proper.”5

-A clue as to what happened to some of Charlotte's children can be found in a surviving slave list from Arlington Plantation, the home of Martha Washington's grandson George Washington Parke Custis.
-That list, compiled 64 years after Austin's death, includes the names of sixty-three people.
-Four of the male slaves were named Austin: Austin Bingham, his son Austin, Austin Grey, and a fourth known as Austin Branham.
+A clue as to what might have happened to some of Charlotte's children can be found in a surviving list of enslaved people from Arlington Plantation, the home of Martha Washington's grandson George Washington Parke Custis.
+That list, compiled 64 years after Austin's death, includes the names of sixty-three enslaved people.
+Four of the men were named Austin: Austin Bingham, his son Austin, Austin Grey, and a fourth known as Austin Branham.
 It is possible that some of these individuals were descendants of Austin and Charlotte.6

 Mary V. Thompson